CLI

 Platforms and archs can be configured using CLI args, or in the configuration.

-For example, if you don't want to pass --ia32 and --x64 flags each time, but instead build by default NSIS target for all archs for Windows:
+For example, if you don't want to pass --x64 and --arm64 flags each time, but instead build by default NSIS target for all archs for Windows (add ia32 only when staying on Electron <= 43):

 package.json